 Using the panner can really help to immerse your audience if for example, something is going across the frame of your video.
 You can pan the sound so that you’re hearing it go from that direction.

 And guys the very last piece here is at the very top left of your panel.
 If you click this arrow drop down here, what you should see is a set of slots that you can place different effects and send assignments (highlight each).
 Audio effects I’m pretty sure you can grasp how that would work.
 Click on one of the available slots for a particular track or the master track, and you can see all of the different effects that you can attribute to the entirety of the track.
 So let’s go to one that you might not use as much but is really easy to tell the difference for.
 The Pitch Shifter.
 Click on it and you can see in this box down here you can control the parameters of this effect.
 So if we click and drag this effect up or down, we can easily hear that the pitch of the music alone is shifting up and down.
 And if you want to keep the effect, but just mute its effects, click this little Fx button in the corner here.
 And we can add multiple effects to occur at the same time.
 And if we want to get rid of an effect, just click on it and select none in its place.

 Cool.
 But there’s one type of audio track that we haven’t talked about yet that I think could be really beneficial to you.
 It’s called a submix.
 And you can add one by going to your timeline’s left hand side, right click, and select add audio submix track.
 Now you should see a slightly darker audio slider here that you can use.
 And it’s labelled as a submix.

-So if we add a pitch shifter effect again to the submix, and then play our footage, nothing changes, but if we go up here on each of our channels and set the track output assignment to submix 1 instead of master, now we can hear the effect take place.
+Kind of … So if we add a Pitch Shifter effect again to the submix, and then play our footage, nothing changes.
+But if we go up here on each of our channels and set the track output assignment to submix 1 instead of master, now we can hear the effect take place.
 And we can control all of the tracks we’ve linked to submix 1 with this slider here.